2026-06-22

 Two routes capture what people mean by real-life Mario Kart.
 The Shibuya tour drives the famous Shibuya Crossing, which is the shot almost everyone is chasing.
 The Akihabara route trades the crossing for electric-town neon and anime billboards, and it costs less.
 A quieter electric kart is the gentlest way in.

 Nervous about traffic on your first go?
 The electric kart tour is quieter and smoother, and I send a lot of unsure first-timers there before they graduate to the crossing.
+If your worry is the live-traffic part itself, I break down how safe Tokyo go-karting really is separately.

 How do you book it?